Luis-Nobrega/OOM-Internship-WRF/README.md

 If [forecast.sh](/CONFIGS/forecast.sh) **fails**, please consult [WPS](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/wps.html) or [WRF](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/running_wrf.html) for detailed initialization steps.

-Compare `forecast.sh` with the manual steps performed and search for missing actions (Please email on of the collaborators if that is the case).
+Compare `forecast.sh` with the manual steps performed and search for missing actions (Please email one of the collaborators if that is the case as this part hasn't been fully tested).

 ### Testing the image